Rough sleepers and roofless people

 When someone becomes homeless and has nowhere to stay, the Housing Department has to offer them support.
 In some cases this may mean temporary accommodation.

-However, our supply of this is limited and we have to give priority to certain groups of people such as families with dependent children or a pregnant woman, or people who are very vulnerable (see Facing up to Homelessness).
+However, our supply of this is limited and we have to give priority to certain groups of people such as families with dependent children or a pregnant woman, or people who are very vulnerable.

 There is help, however, for people who are not in a priority group.